mikahanninen/robots/desktop-image-locator-regions/README.md

-# Example of connecting Edge browser into new window
+# Example of using desktop image locators with regions